cdktf/cdktf-provider-helm/docs/dataHelmTemplate.go.md

 - *Type:* interface{}

-When upgrading, reset the values to the ones built into the chart.
+When upgrading, reset the values to the ones built into the chart.Defaults to `false`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/helm/2.14.0/docs/data-sources/template#reset_values DataHelmTemplate#reset_values}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/helm/2.14.1/docs/data-sources/template#reset_values DataHelmTemplate#reset_values}

 ---